abhimanyu1990/Grails-spring-security-rest-plugin-configuration/README.md

 //in method you could specify the http method that is required while making the request by remote client
 ```

 Step 7 .
-I have used postman rest client to test my url
+I have used postman rest client to test my url  .
+I have checked in test.json file which you need to download and upload in your postman